 You are a good parent trying your best against difficult problems.
 I know how hard parenting can feel in a world that expects you to control everything your child does.
 What is happening with your child is not your fault.
 You are doing the best you can to help your child.
 You can be connected again to your child.
-I invite you to schedule a session with me at my office in south Asheville, NC.
+I invite you to schedule a session with me at my office in Hilo, Hawaii.

 As a narrative therapist who conducts family and individual therapy with children and adults, I’m very interested in how I can be of assistance to you in making problems that appear to be unmovable, move.
 Whatever problems have brought you to the place of considering therapy for yourself, your relationship, or your child, I stand willing to help you position yourself against these problems.

 I seek to help people find new meaning in old stories.
 I do this by asking questions and introducing a new language into the lives of the people that come see me.
 When you change the way you talk about something, you change the way it is heard and the way it is felt.
 I am firmly committed to the idea that you are in charge of your session, and I am merely a voice from the back seat asking you,”Have you tried that way before?” or, “Did you see that?”